yui-u/gnn-ncti/README.md

-# Non-chord Tone Identification Using GNN for Improving Unsupervised Harmonic Analysis
+# Note-level Nonchord-tone Identification with Graph Neural Networks

 This repository is the implementation of
-"Non-chord Tone Identification Using GNN for Improving Unsupervised Harmonic Analysis."
-(Uehara and Tojo, Accepted to APSIPA ASC 2025)
+"Note-level Nonchord-tone Identification with Graph Neural Networks."
+(Uehara and Tojo, APSIPA ASC 2025)

 ## Requirements
 - Python 3.10.12